Obsidian-OS/docs/install.md

 ```
 lsblk
 ```
-Run this command as root with sudo to turn it into an ext4 partition that we will only use for building:
+Run this command to turn it into an ext4 partition that we will only use for building:
 ```
 mkfs.ext4 /dev/sdX
 ```
 ***THIS WILL ERASE THE DRIVE.*** Please choose a disk and not an partition.
-Then, mount the drive that will be used for creating the image using sudo:
+Then, mount the drive that will be used for creating the image:
 ```
 mount /dev/sdX /mnt
 ```